holondo/WebDevelopment-Classes/README.md

   ## 4. Test Plan:

   - We plan to use postman to test the server calls
-  - Write unit testes for the api
+  - Write unit tests for the api

   ## 5. Test Results:
   ## 6. Build Procedures: